Guatemalan forces clash with migrant caravan, Biden team seeks to halt exodus

 Even if the migrants do get past, Mexico is preparing to stop them at its southern border with hundreds of security forces, arguing it must contain the spread of the virus.

-Guatemalan authorities said that after they administered coronavirus tests, one Honduran migrant tested positive for COVID-19.
+Guatemalan authorities said that after administering coronavirus tests, 12 men and 9 women tested positive for COVID-19.

+The Honduran foreign ministry in a statement said it “urges Guatemala to investigate and clarify the actions carried out by Guatemalan security forces and once again, reiterates that only united as a region, work should continue to confront illegal migration.”

 The robust response suggests that Democratic President-elect Joe Biden may initially benefit from the hard-line policies of outgoing Republican President Donald Trump, who made cracking down on illegal immigration a priority of his administration.